 PENSION FUND...
-The City participates as more than one of 936 plans in the defined benefit cash-balance plan administered by TMRS.
+The City participates as one of more than 936 plans in the defined benefit cash-balance plan administered by TMRS.
 TMRS is a statewide public retirement plan created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act) as an agent multiple employer retirement system for employees of Texas participating cities.
-The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees; however, TMRS is not fiscally dependent on the State of Texas.
+The TMRS Act places the general administration and management of TMRS with a sixmember, Governor-appointed Board of Trustees; however, TMRS is not fiscally dependent on the State of Texas.
 TMRS issues a publicly available Annual Comprehensive Financial Report (Annual Report) that can be obtained at tmrs.com.